joaosvictor/cp/README.md

-This repositories is focused in CP(competitive programming) and Sort Algorithms like: Bubble sort, quicksort, mergesort and selection sort
+This repositories is focused in CP(competitive programming)

-I throw here a bunch of solutions of some contests like CodeChef and AtCoder and the algorithms
+I throw here a bunch of solutions of some contests like CodeChef and AtCoder